-A majority - 17 of our 29 directors and executive officers - do not pledge any shares.
-Another group of 10 have pledged shares totaling 0.2 percent of the shares outstanding.
+A majority, 16 of our 28 directors and executive officers, do not pledge any shares.
+Another group of 10 have pledged shares totaling less than 0.3 percent of the shares outstanding.
 The remaining two directors with pledged shares are members of one of the company's founding families, with reported holdings of company stock that sufficiently outnumber the approximately 1.3 percent of shares outstanding that they hold in accounts and are available as collateral.
+Neither our chief executive officer nor our chief financial officer have pledged shares of company stock.